Google faces fight or flight choice against EU regulators

 Google said its search results displayed for shopping queries had not harmed the companies which have complained.
 "It's why we respectfully but strongly disagree ... and look forward to making our case over the weeks ahead."

-One element of Google's defense has been that, despite a 90-percent-plus share of the EU market for Web searches, a growing amount of consumer purchasing is channeled through mobile phone apps and social platforms rather than traditional desktop browsers.
+One element of Google's defence has been that, despite a 90-percent-plus share of the EU market for Web searches, a growing amount of consumer purchasing is channelled through mobile phone apps and social platforms rather than traditional desktop browsers.

 This means complaints about Google's practices on shopping dating back to 2008, and taken up by the Commission in 2010, may have little relevance to the business in another year or two when the case may end.